marccustodio/klaerwater-landing/README.md

-# klaerwater-landing
+# KLAER

-Holding page for KLAER: a European, design-led water purification company.
+This repository contains the holding page for **KLAER**.

+KLAER is developing a design-led, permanent water purification system for European homes.

+This site is intentionally minimal and framework-free.